Stabilimentum: Function

 There is much controversy surrounding the function of these structures, and different species likely use them for different purposes.

 Originally the decorations were thought to stabilize the web (hence the term stabilimentum), though this hypothesis has since been dismissed because it was found that the decoration is only loosely attached to the web so that the actual influence on the stability could only be minor.

 Notable is the fact that stabilimentum-building spiders are largely diurnal.
 It has been suggested that stabilimenta could protect the spider by either camouflaging it (by breaking up its outline) or making it appear larger (by extending its outline).
 The specialized stabilimenta of Cyclosa are hypothesized to function as a full-scale decoy.
 By creating a silhouette resembling a larger, potentially threatening or non-prey spider species, the structure misdirects the attacks of visually hunting predators such as birds and damselflies away from the smaller, real spider.
 The structure's appearance has also been discussed as a possible example of bird dropping mimicry, suggesting a multifaceted visual defense.
+The fact that no orb weavers that build stabilimenta construct protective retreats and that no retreat-building species construct stabilimenta at least strongly suggests that these structures have a protective function, and that stabilimenta may be equivalents of protective retreats.

 Another hypothesis is that they make the web visible and therefore animals such as birds are less likely to damage the spider's web.
 More recent work (2016) has leaned toward this latter hypothesis, further finding that food capture was reduced by their presence.
 The authors note that regardless of function, there is a high cost to building a stabilimentum, and therefore the benefit must be equally large.

 The other dominating hypothesis is that web decorations attract prey by reflecting ultraviolet light.
 Light in the ultraviolet part of the spectrum is known to be attractive to many species of insects.